 Starting October 1, 2013, consumers in all states were able to access affordable health insurance options through the Health Insurance Marketplace.
 Some states set up a State-based Marketplace and the remaining states opted for the Federally-facilitated Marketplace.

 No matter what state they live in, consumers can receive help as they apply for and choose new insurance through the Marketplace.

 Open Enrollment for the 2019 plan year begins November 1, 2018 and individuals will again be able to provide assistance to consumers in a number of different ways: by becoming Navigators or certified application counselors.
 In addition, agents and brokers will still be able to help consumers enroll in health insurance through the Marketplace.

-Navigators play a vital role in helping consumers prepare electronic and paper applications to establish eligibility and enroll in coverage through the Marketplaces and potentially qualify for an insurance affordability programs.
+Navigators play a vital role in helping consumers prepare applications to establish eligibility and enroll in coverage through the Marketplaces and potentially qualify for an insurance affordability programs.
 They also provide outreach and education to raise awareness about the Marketplace, and refer consumers to health insurance ombudsman and consumer assistance programs when necessary.
 Navigators are funded through federal grant funds and must complete comprehensive federal Navigator training, criminal background checks, and state training and registration (when applicable), prior to assisting consumers.

 The Federally-facilitated Marketplace designates organizations to certify application counselors who perform many of the same functions as Navigators and non-Navigator assistance personnel—including educating consumers and helping them complete an application for coverage.
 An online application for organizations who want to become Marketplace-designated organizations that can certify application counselors can be found at the link below.
 These groups might include community health centers or other health care providers, hospitals, or social service agencies.